Marta54/Pretrain_XAI_gt/README.md

+# Update 2025-03-21: A bug in the lesion generation process resulted in rectangular bounding box artifacts.
+This issue has been fixed, and due to the consistent nature of the artifacts, no changes in experimental results are expected.
 # Benchmarking the influence of pre-training on explanation performance in MR image classification

 The corresponding paper can be found here: [Paper](https://doi.org/10.3389/frai.2024.1330919).